Atul72/Fast-React-Pizza/README.md

 - This app allows you to order fast food easily and quickly with mobile app like feel.
 - You can also track you order with your order id.
-- Pay on available
+- Pay with cash available.
-- Responsive app like no other
+- Responsive app like no other app.

 # Iniatilze the app